-After receiving feedback from the Review Panel, the Title IX Coordinator will make a determination regarding the appropriate manner of resolution.
-The University will seek resolution consistent with the Complainant's request, if it is possible to do so, based upon the facts and circumstances, while also protecting the health and safety of the parties involved and the University community.
+The Director will make a determination regarding the appropriate manner of resolution.
+The University will seek resolution consistent with the Complainant's request, if possible, based upon the facts and circumstances, while also protecting the health and safety of the parties involved and the University community.